a) When did the 2020 CoI Policy come into effect?

 - Anyone who owns or has applied for a patent related to the topic of the review

-The above preclude authorship on a Cochrane Review if they occur within the 36 months prior to title registration/work began on an update through to publication of the review/update.
+The above preclude authorship on a Cochrane Review if they occur within the 36 months prior to article submission (or, for authors joining mid-process, the 36 months prior to joinng the author team) through to article publication.

 There are additional restrictions for first and last authors, who must be free of all conflicts (i.e. they must have no financial interests relating to the review and cannot have been involved in any industry-controlled studies that are eligible for inclusion in the review).

 Any changes to the composition of an author group must be reflected in the contribution of the authors.
-Such changes should be made at the point of deciding to update the review to ensure that authors all meet authorship criteria.
-Changes to the composition of the author team cannot be made simply to make the team compliant with the policy and must be justified on the grounds of contribution to the review.
-Authors’ contributions should be in line with the ICMJE criteria for authorship.
+Changes to the composition of the author team cannot be made simply to make the team compliant with the CoI policy and must be justified on the grounds of contribution to the review.
+Authors’ contributions must meet the criteria for authorship as found in Cochrane's authorship policy, which is in line with the ICMJE criteria for authorship.

 We have put together a list of websites/databases that can be used to identify which companies make particular pharmaceutical products.
 This can be used to help determine whether a financial interest is relevant to a particular review.